Student Services FAQs

 Who provides these services?

-Your school social worker has a Master of Social Work (MSW) degree and is licensed to practice by the state of Indiana.
+Your school social worker has a Master of Social Work (MSW) degree and is dually licensed by the Indiana Department of Education and the Indiana Professional Licensing Agency (IPLA).
 School Social Workers are school-based professionals skilled in helping to resolve your student's problems so they can come to school ready to learn.
 MSW professional standards are high.
 Your school social worker is trained to work with children and their families in many different areas.
 More specifically, your school social worker can help with...

-- Personal and family problems that can affect a child's attitude and performance at school
+- Personal and family problems that can affect a child's performance at school

-- School issues, such as how to deal with peer pressure and friendships
+- School issues, such as how to cope with peer pressure and friendships

 - Academics, including ways to improve study skills